ThomasHertweck/seisplot/README.md

 ## Description

 The seisplot module provides a single, highly flexible method *plot()* to display seismic data.
-A second method *toggle()* can be used to create animations that can be saved as images or movies.
+Methods *toggle()* and *wipe()* can be used to create animations that can be saved as images or movies.
+There is also a convenience function called *spectrum()* to display amplitude or phase spectra of seismic data.

 The module was designed to get decent displays of seismic data in a way that is more convenient than going through many individual Matplotlib function calls explicitly.
 However, if required Matplotlib methods can also be called directly.
 The code is pure Python and kept deliberately simple to get students participating our Geophysics classes and exercises at university going with Python and seismic data.